Red Cross Memorial Peace Appeal

 This appeal not only honours our 2021 GA resolution but is truly in the spirit of, and builds upon, our 2011 GA resolution affirming the Charter for Compassion, our 2013 one proclaiming global interdependence and the interconnected web of all creation, the 2014 one in support of Red Cross lifesaving emergency appeals and our 2016 resolution calling for urgent humanitarian aid to millions of victims of war and destitute refugees whose lives remain in acute and immediate danger.
 You can find a list of these previous resolutions here.

-It is being supported by our GA President, Anne Mills, our Chief Officer, Elizabeth Slade, our elected Executive Committee and the Unitarian Peace Fellowship.
+It is being supported by our GA President, Anne Mills, our Chief Officer, Elizabeth Slade, the editor of The Inquirer, M. Colleen Burns, the Global President of the IARF, Robert Ince, our elected Executive Committee, and the Unitarian Peace Fellowship.

 If you wish to make a donation please make it payable to the British Red Cross and send it to the charity’s offices at 44 Moorfields, London EC2Y 9AL and kindly specify the appeal to which you wish to donate.
 Or phone 0300 023 0811.
 Or donate online here.